Karlovac: History

-As a military outpost of the Habsburg monarchy, Karlovac was the site of the trial and execution of the best-known leader of the rebel Uskoks from the coastal fort of Senj, Ivan Vlatković.
-He was executed in Karlovac on 3 July 1612 as an example to his troops who were creating difficulties for the Habsurgs by their piracy against Venetian shipping on the Adriatic Sea, and by marauding raids into the Ottoman hinterland.
+As a military outpost of the Habsburg monarchy, Karlovac was one of the first headquarters of the general command of the Military Frontier.
+It was the site of the trial and execution of the best-known leader of the rebel Uskoks from the coastal fort of Senj, Ivan Vlatković.
+He was executed in Karlovac on 3 July 1612 as an example to his troops who were creating difficulties for the Habsburgs by their piracy against Venetian shipping on the Adriatic Sea, and by marauding raids into the Ottoman hinterland.
 In 1615 their piracy went so far as creating an open war between Venice and Austria.
-When the Treaty of Paris (ratified in Madrid) was concluded in 1617, bringing an end to the war between Venice and the Habsburgs, under the terms of the treaty the Uskok families were forcibly removed from Senj and disbanded into the hinterland, most notably in the Žumberak hills near Karlovac.
+When the Treaty of Paris (ratified in Madrid) was concluded in 1617, bringing an end to the war between Venice and the Habsburgs, under the terms of the treaty the Uskok families were forcibly removed from Senj and disbanded into the hinterland, most notably in the Žumberak hills north of Karlovac.

 The forces of the Ottoman Empire laid siege to Karlovac seven times, the last time in 1672, but failed to occupy it.
 The plague epidemic of 1773 also afflicted the city, killing almost half the population of the time.

 Meanwhile, the fort was becoming too crowded for the city's expanding population and the Military Frontier government could not allow for its further growth.
 On 6 December 1693 the city received some limited self-government.

 After the Treaty of Karlowitz (1699) and the Ottomans withdrawal, Karlstadt was of less military significance.
 By the end of the 18th century, the town was a major marketplace for wheat, corn, salt, timber and tobacco, and the source of supply for the Austrian army in Austro-Turkish Wars.

 Queen Maria Theresa, after long insistence from the Croatian Diet, restored the towns of Karlovac and Rijeka (Fiume) to the Croatian crownland on 9 August 1776.
 Maria Theresa was also responsible for the founding of Gymnasium Karlovac, and later King Joseph II reaffirmed it as a free town with an official charter in 1781.
 This allowed the citizens to expand the city and exploit the potential of being at the crossroads of paths from the Pannonian plains to the Adriatic coast.
 The town blossomed in the 18th and 19th centuries with the development of roads to the seaside and waterways along the Kupa River.
 The construction of the Zidani Most-Zagreb-Sisak railway line in 1861, however, marked the end of the era of Karlovac as a major trade and transport center.